 (1) Updated Copyright year on all templates.
 (2) Added Office Icon 2018 to images folder.
 (3) Added 1950s unit folder to site.
 It contains project files except for CSS.

 (1) Completed the design and layout of the 1950s index page.
 (2) Moved DuckandCover.css to a folder inside the 1950s directory.
 (3) Create a new image for viewing on mobile screens.

 Completed first lecture page.
 Could not embed presentation because that requires people to sign in the SharePoint, which defeats the purpose of the entire website.
 I will use the main image from each section and link to the presentation.

-I have completed all the content for the 1950s unit.
-I’m moving on to construct the webpages.
+I completed all the content for all the video pages, but I still have to create the pages themselves.

 I completed the content for the third section of the lecture.

 Added link to lecture in the navigation menu of United States vs Burr page.

 Added link to lecture to the navigation menu on the Watergate page.
 Completed Duck and Cover video page.
 Started Section 3 Consumer Culture page.

 Completed Section 3 Consumer Culture page.
 Added two sizes of the main image for this section.